 There are 2 salt mines in Transylvania you should consider visiting: Salina Praid, hidden in communist styled mountain resort, and the spectacular Turda Salt Mine (picture above).
 Its long corridors and man-made caverns have been beautifully decorated with lights installations, creating a stunning and unique view of a … cave!
 There’s also a small lake where you can exercise your rowing skills (or impress someone!).
 Close to the city of Cluj-Napoca, visiting Turda Salt Mine can be done on an easy day trips!

-5. At the heart of Romania: Alba Iulia Citadel
+5. At the heart of Romania's modern history: Alba Iulia Citadel

 Surprise - another historic sight, but this one of significant importance to Romanian history.
 The Alba Iulia Citadel is considered the spiritual birthplace of modern Romania.
 Within its walls the 1918 Great Union was proclaimed, unifying the principality of Transylvania with the rest of Romania (Wallachia and Moldova).
 It was the final moment of a 300-year long struggle for all Romanians to be united under the same state.